syncthing/docs/users/faq-parts/usage.rst

 block) from A, and then as A gets rescanned, it will remove the files from A.

-A workaround would be to copy first from A to B, rescan B, wait for B to rebuild on remote ends, and then delete from A.
+A workaround would be to copy first from A to B, rescan B, wait for B to copy the files on the remote side, and then delete from A.

 Is Syncthing my ideal backup application?
 -----------------------------------------